 How and why we began the community volunteering programme

-We set up a pilot about six years ago to investigate whether there was a case to support patients thought to be in last 12 months of life.
-The purpose was to provide assistance to the patients to undertake community based social activities.
-The need for this had been identified by Nurse Specialist team.
+We set up a pilot about six years ago to investigate whether there was a case to support patients thought to be in the last 12 months of life.
+The purpose was to provide assistance to the patients to undertake community-based social activities.
+The need for this had been identified by the clinical nurse specialist team.

 The pilot ran for two years as a small project and then four years ago a part time coordinator was employed to develop the service.

 The challenges we faced and how we overcame these

 Initially waiting times were very long but this improved as the volunteer team developed.
 It took about 18 months to achieve an established team.
 Initially there was limited infrastructure (recording systems etc) in place to develop the service and time was needed to embed processes.

 A need for respite for carers emerged, expanding the initial criteria from patients who were well enough to go out, to those who were often house bound or even bedbound.
 This meant becoming a service for both patients and their families.
 Sometimes patients are too unwell to be supported by a volunteer without carer skills, therefore ongoing education of referrers is necessary.

 We have a large catchment area, needing diverse and flexible volunteers in all areas.
 Good publicity and recruitment processes are essential.

 There was a limited capacity with only a part time coordinator, so we developed a team of ‘lead companions’ with assessment skills, to meet and support the coordinator matching patients with volunteers.
 It has been a slow process developing the team, but worth it.